mdn/content/files/en-us/web/api/clipboard/write/index.md

 #### Result

 The result is shown below.
-First click on the blue square, and then select the text "Paste here" and use your OS-specific keyboard combinatations to paste from the clipboard (such as `Ctrl+V` on Windows)
+First click on the blue square, and then select the text "Paste here" and use your OS-specific keyboard combinatations to paste from the clipboard (such as `Ctrl+V` on Windows).

 {{embedlivesample("write_canvas_contents_to_the_clipboard", "", "300")}}